doronz88/fa/README.md

 ## What is it?

-FA stands for Firmware Analysis.
+FA stands for Firmware Analysis and intended **For Humans**.

 FA allows one to easily perform code exploration, symbol searching and other functionality with ease.

+Usually such tasks would require you to understand complicated APIs, write machine-dependant code and perform other tedious tasks.
+FA is meant to replace the steps one usually performs like a robot (find X string, goto xref, find the next call function, ...) in a much friendlier and maintainable manner.

 The current codebase is very IDA-plugin-oriented.
 In the future I'll consider adding compatibility for other disassemblers such as: